Trying to decide what goes into the BRD and what goes into the SRS can be a difficult task.

 This means user level details can be split into the BRD and the SRS (FRD) because the operational people understand system logic in a very clear way.

 The BRD is really the contract between the business side and the I.T. side.
-You include functional specifications into the BRD.
-You don’t have to ask the client to necessarily to read it all, but the client / customer will have to rely on their operational stakeholders to validate that what’s written in the BRD is right.
+You include functional specifications in the BRD.
+You don’t have to ask the client to necessarily to read it all, but the client/customer will have to rely on their operational stakeholders to validate that what’s written in the BRD is right.

 The level of detail that you need in your requirements and specifications is a grueling and excruciating level of detail.
 The developer needs to be able to make sure that they can write the code to satisfy the requirement.